amonbenson/goat/README.md

 ```

 One modulator can be attached to several parameters and even the parameters of the modulators can be modulated.
-To detach the modulation from a parameter klick first on the detach button and second on the amount slider of the respective parameter.
+To detach the modulation from a parameter click first on the detach button and second on the amount slider of the respective parameter.
-Klick the post_parameter button to post the current values of the parameters to the PureData console.
+Click the post_parameter button to post the current values of the parameters to the PureData console.

 Use the wet/dry slider to mix the altered signal with the original sound.